 Domain owners can publish policies that will be applied to email that is not compliant with DMARC:

-DMARC deployers often ask us: “what’s the difference between quarantine and reject, and what will happen when I publish these policies?”
-Understanding what happens when quarantine or reject is published is pretty important!
+People often ask us, “What’s the difference between the DMARC policies quarantine and reject, and what will happen when I publish these policies?”
+Understanding what happens when a DMARC quarantine or reject policy is published is pretty important, so we’ve assembled some knowledge to help clarify the differences between them.

-Quarantine instructs email receivers to treat email that fails the DMARC check with increased scrutiny.
+A DMARC policy set to p=quarantine instructs email receivers to treat email that fails the DMARC check with increased scrutiny.
 Email is still accepted and it is up to the individual receiver to implement what quarantine means.
-Possible implementations:
+Possible implementations include the following:

-- quarantine: an email receiver may choose to temporarily quarantine non-compliant email so that additional analysis of the email can be performed.
-An operator may then release email from the quarantine after review.
+- Temporary quarantine: an email receiver may choose to temporarily quarantine non-compliant email so that additional analysis of the email can be performed.
+An operator may then release email from quarantine after review.

-- increase aggressiveness of anti-spam filtering: Anti-spam filtering is a trade-off between identifying as much spam as possible versus accidentally identifying wanted email as spam.
-When a decision is made regarding if an email is spam, email that falls under a quarantine policy may be more likely to be judged as spam.
+- Increase aggressiveness of anti-spam filtering: Anti-spam filtering is a trade-off between identifying as much spam as possible versus accidentally identifying wanted email as spam.
+Email that falls under a DMARC policy set to quarantine is more likely judged as spam.

 The important thing to know about publishing a quarantine policy is that non-compliant email is still delivered.
-The email may or may not arrive at its final destination (due to existing non-DMARC technology designed to block unwanted email), but email will continue to flow out of email servers.
+Because of non-DMARC technology that may be present to block spam, the email may or may not arrive at its final destination, but email will continue to flow from email servers.

 The impact of a quarantine policy on non-compliant legitimate email will therefore not be immediately obvious to the sources of such email.
 The source of legitimate-but-non-compliant email will see a decrease in the performance of their email communications.
-Due to the variance in how quarantine is implemented, the source’s email will be spam-foldered, delayed, and possibly discarded by email receivers.
-Unless the source of affected email is paying close attention to its own performance, the impact of quarantine may go unnoticed for a long period of time!
+Because of the different ways the DMARC quarantine policy is implemented, the source’s email will be spam-foldered, delayed, and possibly discarded by email receivers.
+Unless the source of affected email is paying close attention to its own performance, the impact of quarantine may go unnoticed for a long period of time.

 - Refuse to accept non-compliant email at SMTP time.
-This is the preferred and most widely adopted implementation as it prevents non-compliant email from leaving the sender’s server, which makes it possible for senders to immediately know why non-compliant email isn’t getting through.
+This is the preferred and most widely adopted implementation because delivery to DMARC verifying receivers is prevented.
+Senders will immediately be informed why non-compliant email isn’t getting through.

-- Initially accept email via SMTP and then prevent the final delivery of the non-compliant email.
+- Initially accept email via SMTP and then prevent the final delivery of the email that fails DMARC.
 This implementation is less optimal in that responsibility for delivery of an email has been assumed via SMTP, and yet the email is eventually not delivered.
 When delivery fails, one of two things can happen:

 - a Delivery Status Notification (aka a “bounce” message) is generated, or